BearJere/theabyss.github.io/README.md

 ## To-Do:

-* Create "ABYSS" text next to logo on top left and when clicked, it brings to home page
+* Create "ABYSS" text next to logo on top left
 * Adjust logo position such that it is a little more to the left and down
 * Create actual logo (Pac-Man is temporary)
 * Create actual "console" and game